jfxueX/Go/books/local/go-internals/chapter2_interfaces/README.md

 }
 ```

-As mentioned, an `interfacetype` is just a wrapper around a `_type` with some extra interface-specific metadata added on top.
+As mentioned, an `interfacetype` is just a wrapper around a `_type` with some extra interface-
+specific metadata added on top.
-In the current implementation, this metadata is mostly composed of a list of offsets that points to the respective names and types of the methods exposed by the interface (`[]imethod`).
+In the current implementation, this metadata is mostly composed of a list of offsets that points to
+the respective names and types of the methods exposed by the interface (`[]imethod`).

 **Conclusion**

-Here's an overview of what an `iface` looks like when represented with all of its sub-types inlined; this hopefully should help connect all the dots:
+Here's an overview of what an `iface` looks like when represented with all of its sub-types inlined;
+this hopefully should help connect all the dots:
 ```Go
 type iface struct { // `iface`
     tab *struct { // `itab`